-Exhibit No. Description of Document 1.1\ Form of Underwriting Agreement (including the form of Lock-Up Agreement).
-3.1 Amended and Restated Certificate of Incorporation of the Registrant.
-Certificate of Amendment to Amended and Restated Certificate of Incorporation of the Registrant.
-3.2 3.3\ Form of Second Amended and Restated Certificate of Incorporation of the Registrant to be in effect upon completion of the offering.
-Amended and Restated Bylaws of the Registrant.
-3.4 Form of Second Amended and Restated Bylaws of the Registrant to be in effect upon completion of the offering.
-3.5\ 4.1\ Specimen Certificate representing shares of Common Stock.
-Form of Warrant.
-4.2 Form of Representative's Warrant (included in Exhibit 1.1).
-4.3\ 5.1\ Opinion of Greenberg Traurig, LLP.
-Form of Indemnity Agreement between the Registrant and each of its directors and executive officers.
-10.1 +10.2 +Azitra Inc 2016 Stock Incentive Plan.
+Exhibit No. Description of Document

+- Form of Underwriting Agreement (including the form of Lock-Up Agreement).
+1.1 3.1 Amended and Restated Certificate of Incorporation of the Registrant.
+3.2 Certificate of Amendment to Amended and Restated Certificate of Incorporation of the Registrant.
+3.3 Form of Second Amended and Restated Certificate of Incorporation of the Registrant to be in effect upon completion of the offering, 3.4 Amended and Restated Bylaws of the Registrant.
+3.5 Form of Second Amended and Restated Bylaws of the Registrant to be in effect upon completion of the offering, 4.1 Specimen Certificate representing shares of Common Stock.
+4.2 Form of Warrant 4.3 Form of Representative's Warrant (included in Exhibit 1.1).
+5.1 Opinion of Greenberg Traurig, LLP.
+10.1+ Form of Indemnity Agreement between the Registrant and each of its directors and executive officers.
+10.2+ Azitra Inc 2016 Stock Incentive Plan.
 10.3 Second Amended and Restated Investors' Rights Agreement dated September 10, 2020 between the Registrant and each of the investors named therein.
-10.4 +Executive Employment Agreement dated April 22, 2021 between the Registrant and Francisco D. Salva.
-21.1\ List of Subsidiaries of the Registrant.
-23.1\ Consent of Greenberg Traurig, LLP (included in Exhibit 5.1).
-Consent of Grassi & Co., CPAs, P.C., Independent Registered Public Accounting Firm.
-23.2 24.1 Power of Attorney (included on signature page to this registration statement).
-99.1 Consents of Director Nominees.
-107 Filing Fee Table.

-- \ To be filed by amendment.

-- + Indicates management compensatory plan, contract or arrangement.
+10.4 + Executive Employment Agreement dated April 22, 2021 between the Registrant and Francisco D. Salva.
+Azitra Inc 2023 Stock Incentive Plan.
+10.5 + - 21.1 List of Subsidiaries of the Registrant. - 23.1 Consent of Greenberg Traurig, LLP (included in Exhibit 5.1). - 23.2 Consent of Grassi & Co., CPAs, P.C., Independent Registered Public Accounting Firm. - 24.1 Power of Attorney. - 99.1 Consents of Director Nominees. - 107 Filing Fee Table. - Previously filed. - To be filed by amendment. - + Indicates management compensatory plan, contract or arrangement.

-- (b) Financial Statement Schedules.
+(b) Financial Statement Schedules.